 The global challenge of food

-Gates's book covers a wide range of hard-to-solve areas.
+Gates's book covers a wide range of areas that are difficult to solve.
 The hardest of all (would you have expected it?)
 Is food.
 Gigantic difficulties, and we are only at the beginning.
 We must find systems that totally reduce emissions from agriculture and livestock.
 A huge thing.

 Among the companies in the magnate's portfolio I mentioned one first, the Pivot Bio.
 Pivot Bio aims to significantly reduce the fertilizer needed in agriculture.
-Two avenues, both ambitious: improve photosynthesis and improve the conversion of nitrogen in the soil.
+Two paths, both ambitious: improve photosynthesis and improve nitrogen conversion in the soil.

-La synthetic meat it is currently not very cheap, and it is not certain that it will become so quickly.
+La synthetic meat it is currently not very economical, and it is not certain that it will become so in the short term.
 Other plant-based approaches such as those of Impossible Foods and Beyond Meat are very competitive.
 Today the "alternative" meat does not reach 1% of the total, but it is growing.
 Gates' portfolio (Breakthrough Energy, the group of companies it supports) has 4 different investments in this branch.

 I know, I'm unpopular, but I often say: we can't have more cows.
 I don't think the 80 poorest countries will eat synthetic meat, but I think that to avoid disaster all rich countries should switch to 100% synthetic beef.
 Motivation and laws can completely shift the demand for food.Bill Gates